Tri-County Opioid Safety Coalition: Clackamas, Multnomah, and Washington Counties

 Pain Care: Increase access to best-practice (and biopsychosocially informed) non-pharmacological care for pain through expanding treatment availability and payment for services.

-Public Awareness: Support statewide and regional public education efforts on the biopsychosocial pain model, risks of opioid use, non-pharmacological pain treatment, naloxone, medication disposal and storage, and medication assisted treatment (MAT) for opioid use disorder.
+Public Awareness: Support statewide and regional public education efforts on the biopsychosocial pain model, risks of opioid use, non-pharmacological pain treatment, naloxone, medication disposal and storage, and Medication Supported Recovery for opioid use disorder.

-Substance Use Disorder Treatment: Improve access to services by identifying those in need and providing timely services including medication assisted treatment (MAT) and social support.
+Substance Use Disorder Treatment: Improve access to services by identifying those in need and providing timely services including Medication Supported Recovery and social support.

-Clinician & Patient Education: Support statewide and regional clinician education efforts on safer opioid prescribing, the biopsychosocial pain model, risks of opioid use, efficacy of non-pharmacological pain treatment, naloxone, medication disposal and storage for patients, and medication assisted treatment (MAT) for opioid use disorder.
+Clinician & Patient Education: Support statewide and regional clinician education efforts on safer opioid prescribing, the biopsychosocial pain model, risks of opioid use, efficacy of non-pharmacological pain treatment, naloxone, medication disposal and storage for patients, and Medication Supported Treatment for opioid use disorder.

 Prescribing: Support statewide efforts to promote and implement safe-prescribing practices.

-Data: Work across systems to identify data to monitor short-term and long-term trends of opioid related deaths, overdose, and overdose reversals; opioid prescribing and use of the PDMP; medication disposal and storage efforts; clinician/provider and public education efforts; MAT utilization; and pain care utilization.
+Data: Work across systems to identify data to monitor short-term and long-term trends of opioid related deaths, overdose, and overdose reversals; opioid prescribing and use of the PDMP; medication disposal and storage efforts; clinician/provider and public education efforts; Medication Supported Recovery utilization; and pain care utilization.